-Rail companies are notoriously capital intensive, requiring regular investments in line upgrades, rolling stock and facilities.
+Rail companies are notoriously capital intensive, requiring regular investments in line upgrades, rolling stock, and facilities.
 For example, in 2016 CN Rail outlined $2.9 billion in capital improvements for the year, which included $1.5 billion on track infrastructure such as replacement of rail, ties, and other track materials, bridge improvement, and branch line upgrades.
 Other investments were related to improving traffic volume, fuel efficiency, and service.

 Even small businesses can be capital intensive.
 A small earth-moving or landscaping firm, for instance, may require a substantial capital investment in machinery, such as bulldozers, backhoes, or trucks.